fergarrui/ethereum-graph-debugger/WASM.md

 * Functions call graph
 * Functions are detected, bytecode is disassembled
 * Functions control flow graph
+* Some symbols are resolved with exported names if possible to make graphs/bytecode more readable

+TODO:

+* Analyze a (e)WASM contract address (API ready, FE in progress)
+* Show more details about the binary (preloaded memory, elements, etc)

 ### Function call graph